WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Foothills, montane, subalpine.
 Woodlands, canyons, rocky areas.
 Spring.

-West Mancos Trail, June 26, 2004 and Robertson Pasture Trail, Abajo Mountains, Utah, June 2, 2006.
+West Mancos Trail, June 26, 2004 and Upper Robertson Pasture Trail, Abajo Mountains, Utah, June 2, 2006 and Upper Robertson Pasture Trail, May 31, 2016.

-Flower color is white according to Weber and Intermountain Flora and pink-to-white according to Guennel and Welsh.
-Notice the glandular hairs on the flowers and the wonderful shape of the protruding, green anthers (both characteristics are especially noticeable on the pink flowers).
+Notice the glandular hairs on the flowers and the wonderful shape of the protruding, green styles (both characteristics are especially noticeable on the pink flowers).

 Ribes cereum

-Ribes cereum.
+Ribes cereum variety cereum.
 Synonym: Ribes inebrians.
-(Currant)
+(Wax Currant)

 Grossulariaceae (Gooseberry Family)